granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

 TabBERT and UniTTab describe their observation sampling strategies as fixed and sampled at an event level.
 Their observations are "fixed" in that they create the observations as strided slices over each sequence's events during a batch preprocessing stage.
 Both TabBERT and UniTTab elected to utilize strided slices of events to mitigate potential data leakage, as the observations created from one sequence could end up in the train, validation, or test strata.
 In other words, they could use one slice from a sequence to train a model, and then a neighboring slice could validate it.
 Their strategy requires that the observations never overlap to mitigate the risk of data leakage.

-This event-sampling technique is unique to the problem of complex sequence modeling.
+This event-sampling technique is unique to the problem of multi-structured sequence modeling.
 In computer vision, practitioners uniformly sample from the population of images.
 In language modeling, practitioners uniformly sample from the population of documents in a corpus.
-However, sampling observations at a sequence level do not necessarily work for complex sequence modeling because some sequences may have very few events.
+However, sampling observations at a sequence is not effective for multi-structured sequence modeling because some sequences may have vary widely in size.

 For example, in the case of a financial institution with 10 million customers, each with a credit card, many credit card users may be "gamers" who only signed up for the card to collect a sign-on bonus.
 These inactive customers may only have tens of events on their records, whereas other customers may have thousands of events in their records.
 Sampling uniformly from each customer's sequence will result in sampling the same few transactions from inactive customers a hundred times before sampling any notable portion of the events belonging to more active customers, resulting in a long training time and poor performance because the model over-fits the less active customers and under-fits the more active ones.